jaguart/kompl/doc/widget-anatomy.md

-# Kompl - Widget Anatomy
+# Kompl - Anatomy and Taxonomy

 This document describes the anatomy of the Kompl widget.